eyaleizenberg/rake-migrations/README.md

 Commit your new file into your repository.

-Afterwards, through the magic of git-hooks, whenever someone pulls this branch (or if it's already merged into the master branch), he will see a message in the terminal telling him which rakes need to be run:
+Afterwards, through the magic of git-hooks, whenever someone pulls this branch (or a branch that has this file in it), he will see a message in the terminal telling him which rakes need to be run:

 ```ruby
 You need to run the following rakes: